synha/synha.github.io/_posts/2013-07-18-some-optimizations.md

 2. The first font call, for the "Viraj Sinha" at the top of the nav sidebar.
 Originally it was using a font called Wire One, grabbing it off Google's font api when the index.html loaded.
 3. Base CSS
 4. This is a script included in Jekyll Bootstrap, which I've realized I don't actually need.
 This is eating a whopping 358ms.
-5. Fetches the CC license image I have in the footer, also takes quite a while evidently
+5. Fetches the Creative Commons license image I have in the footer, evidently takes quite a while.
 6. Another google font API call
 7. Google analytics
 8. Another theme something?